Micheal-032/Scribbl/README.md

-Scribbl - Secure Note Taking App
+🖋️ Scribbl - Secure Note Taking App

 Scribbl is a privacy-focused, local-first note-taking application that runs entirely in your browser.
-Your data never leaves your device - everything is encrypted and stored locally.
+Your data never leaves your device — everything is encrypted, stored locally, and secured with end-to-end encryption.

-*Team Members
+👥 Team Members

 Project Lead: Micheal Nelson J
 Teammate 1: Nivya Nivashini G K